#HoldNoMore: Why We Need a Movement

 At the time, there wasn’t an opportunity for brands to connect with customers in an easy way to handle transactional or support matters.

-Hence, the dawn of LivePerson’s solution and that next wave of customer connections.
+Hence, the dawn of LivePerson’s solution.
 We pioneered the technology that lets brands communicate with customers online via live chat.
 We’ve continually iterated and recently launched a platform to help banks, retailers, and telcos bring those conversations — and transactions — to mobile.
 Today, LivePerson partners with more than 18,000 customers, including Citibank, IBM, and Verizon.
 Our platform facilitates approximately 27 million engagements each month.
 This is the next wave of web, and it brings with it an always-on connection that gets consumers off hold.
 For good.